ConfigurationPDF version

 Figure 1.
 Cloudera Observability Architecture for Public Cloud

-The following diagram shows the services from which Telemetry Publisher collects diagnostic metrics in a Data Hub environment:
+The following diagram shows the services from which Telemetry Publisher collects diagnostic metrics in a Cloudera Data Hub environment:

 Figure 2.
 Cloudera Data Hub Environment

-The following diagrams show the services from which Databus WXM Client (formally named Databus Producer) collects diagnostic metrics in a Cloudera Data Warehouse (CDW) and a Cloudera Data Engineering (CDE) working environment.
+The following diagrams show the services from which Databus WXM Client (formally named Databus Producer) collects diagnostic metrics in a Cloudera Data Warehouse and a Cloudera Data Engineering working environment.
 Where, the Databus WXM Client continually communicates and checks for recently completed jobs and queries to see if there is any diagnostic data to transfer, such as task and event logs and job and query history files, with the Hive DDL History, LLAP History, and Impala History pollers (HiveDDLHistoryPoller, LlapHistoryPoller, and ImpalaHistoryPoller):

 • Figure 3.
-CDW Environment
+Cloudera Data Warehouse Environment

 • Figure 4.
-CDE Environment
+Cloudera Data Engineering Environment